yeswici/blockchain-demo/README.md

 # Introduction
-This repo demonstrates some rudimentary technical solution details to provide basic understandings of blockchain technology and the basic concepts of quantum key defense.
-The implementation of the quantum key defense in the Quantum Blockchain® is far more complex than these basic concepts.
+This repo demonstrates some rudimentary technical solution details to provide basic understandings of blockchain technology and the basic concepts of quantum key defense in a simple demo blockchain.
+The implementation of the quantum key defense in the operational Quantum Blockchain® for AIPD® wallet is far more complex than these basic concepts.

 # Blockchain Bootstrap Security (BBS) server with Quantum Key Security on AIHPC GovCloud
 Blockchain Bootstrap Security (BBS) server on AIHPC cloud to secure sensitive/AI data with SHA256 hash and salt.
 See details in the Amazon training book at https://www.amazon.com/dp/1549688766.
 Contact: demo@deepcybe.com